 7. Hardest Sentence: Custody and Supervision

-Teens under 18 are never sent to an adult prison.
+People under 18 are never sent to an adult prison.
 Instead, they are sent to rehabilitation centres run by some youth centres.
-The teen can usually live in the community for part of the sentence under conditions set by a judge.
+Teenagers can usually live outside the rehabilitation centre for part of the sentence under conditions set by a judge.

 Have you committed a crime?
 Learn what can happen.